aukak/BKHK/README.md

 Simply put, Blooket is an online learning platform woven around gamified elements.
 The teachers create games on it, and students participate in it by answering questions in real time.
 The platform has fun modes such as tower defense, battle royale, and many other modes.

 --
+## Receipt HOW TO USE THE HACKS

+1. **Copy the code** off of this repository of the hack you want to use.
+2. Open any available browser and open [Blooket](https://www.blooket.com/).

+3. Go to browser address bar and paste `javascript:`, followed by the code copied after it.

+   ### Example:
+To activate All Blooks.js, copy the whole script below from the script section and paste it into the address bar after typing `javascript:` like so:

+javascript: (the code that you copied here)

 ## ????
 What This Repository Contains
 This repository contains a set of hacks and scripts that customizes your or upgrades your experience with Blooket.